• Work-At-Home and Make Your Banker Happy

 Do you own a small business?
 Wanna make your banker love you?
 Well, maybe not love you, but certainly like you enough to renew that line of credit?
 When economic times get tough, bankers worry about their business borrowers.
 If they don’t think you’re payin’ attention to the economic downturn, that could mean curtains for your annual line of credit renewal.

 And guess what?
-Telecommuting is one of the ways they recommend companies lighten their expense loads.
+Telecommuting was one of the ways they recommend companies lighten their expense loads.

-Citing research conducted by Noel Hodson, a U.K.-based telecommuting consultant, Wachovia recommends telecommuting as a way to:
+Citing research conducted by Noel Hodson, a U.K.-based telecommuting consultant, Wachovia recommended telecommuting as a way to:

 Increase Productivity